Your Social Media Presence Shouldn’t Be About Popstars

 How does your brand sound?

 If your brand was a person, what kind of accent would they have?
 How would they talk?
 What type of personality?
-Once again, Justin Bieber isn’t going to come up in a conversation of senior citizens, so it shouldn’t show up on your Facebook if you market to that demographic.
+Once again, Justin Bieber isn’t going to come up in a conversation with senior citizens, so it shouldn’t show up on your Facebook if you market to that demographic.
 Be consistent with your other marketing material in wording, topics, etc.

 Know your audience